- The House and Senate have passed a tax reform bill, paving the way for sweeping changes in the tax code.

 Retirement savings incentives unaffected

-The proposal does call for ending the Roth IRA recharacterization option starting in 2018, but 2017 recharacterizations will be permitted.
+The law does end the Roth IRA recharacterization option starting in 2018, but 2017 recharacterizations will be permitted.
 Recharacterization allowed taxpayers to undo a Roth IRA conversion for a limited time, and was often useful if the value of the converted investments fell.

 Temporary increase in federal estate tax exemption

 The law will roughly double the federal estate tax exemption to $11 million per person ($22 million per couple).
 That limit will be indexed to inflation, but would expire and revert back to current law after 2025.

 Beneficiaries will still get a step up in basis, meaning there would be no capital gains tax due on inherited assets at the time of the transfer, and the cost basis—the value used to compute tax liability—would be reset to the price at that date.